Egbert-Azure/egbert-azure.Github.io/_posts/2024-03-21-Chessify-Next.md

 # Website Update

 I made a significant change to my blog page which includes some new features including topic tags, featured blog posts with a beautiful and modern design which is also great on mobile devices.
+Additonally search is enabled now and makes it easier to find topics of interest.

 If there is still any hickup, bare with me, or even better: drop me a note.

+If you like it: drop me a note or comment

+If you don't like it: yeah, you know what to do

 ## Introduction